 It is worth mentioning that currently there are no feed-in tariff incentives in Finland.
-It is stoped from 1 November 2017 for new wind power plants and on 1 January 2019 for biogas and wood fuel power plants.
+This scheme has stopped since 1 November 2017 for new wind power plants and on 1 January 2019 for biogas and wood fuel power plants.
 The prosumer normally can sell the extra production to the retailer with the hourly price of the wholesale market.